gurditsingh/hydeout/_posts/test.md

 ## Parallelism with Partitions

-Just increasing the number of consumers won’t increase the parallelism.
+Increasing the number of consumers won’t increase the parallelism (**Kafka** allows only **one consumer** per topic **partition**).
 You need to scale your partitions accordingly.
 To read data from a topic in parallel with two consumers, you create two partitions so that each consumer can read from its own partition.
 Also since partitions of a topic can be on different brokers, two consumers of a topic can read the data from two different brokers.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2OTMwODYzMiwtMjg4NDA2NDg3LDE2MT
+eyJoaXN0b3J5IjpbNzUyMjQ5NzE1LC0yODg0MDY0ODcsMTYxNz
-c0OTU3NDQsMzYyNjE5NDgxLDE2MjQzNDMwNDAsMjAzNTgyMTUz
+Q5NTc0NCwzNjI2MTk0ODEsMTYyNDM0MzA0MCwyMDM1ODIxNTM0
-NCwtMTI5ODExMjMxNCwtNDQ1MjMwNzMwLC05Njk5NTkzNiwtMT
+LC0xMjk4MTEyMzE0LC00NDUyMzA3MzAsLTk2OTk1OTM2LC0xNj
-Y2MDU0OTM2OSwtMTYzNDc1MzcxNSwxMTg1NTc3MDcwLC0yMDU0
+YwNTQ5MzY5LC0xNjM0NzUzNzE1LDExODU1NzcwNzAsLTIwNTQ0
-NDg2NjgxLC00NzA0NTI2MDgsNjUwODk4MTgsLTIwODg3NDY2MT
+ODY2ODEsLTQ3MDQ1MjYwOCw2NTA4OTgxOCwtMjA4ODc0NjYxMi
-IsLTIwODg3NDY2MTIsLTExNzE5Mjg0NSw5MzMzMDk3ODcsMTIx
+wtMjA4ODc0NjYxMiwtMTE3MTkyODQ1LDkzMzMwOTc4NywxMjE4
-ODQ3NjUwOV19
+NDc2NTA5XX0=
 -->